Brian Murphy (actor): Early career

-Murphy was a member of the Theatre Workshop (alongside future TV co-star Yootha Joyce), and a jobbing actor in the 1960s and early 1970s, combining his theatre work with guest appearances in television shows such as The Avengers, Z-Cars, Callan and Dixon of Dock Green, before being cast in the role which would make him a household name.
+Murphy was a member of the Theatre Workshop and a jobbing actor in the 1960s and early 1970s, combining his theatre work with guest appearances in television shows such as The Avengers, Z-Cars, Callan and Dixon of Dock Green.
+He also starred in Littlewood's film Sparrows Can't Sing (1963) alongside his Theatre Workshop peers including Yootha Joyce, Barbara Windsor, Stephen Lewis, Bob Grant and Roy Kinnear.
+Other film roles at this time included San Ferry Ann (1965; also starring Windsor), The Activist (1969), The Devils (1971) and The Boy Friend (1971).

+By the early 1970s, Murphy was considering giving up acting in order to become an insurance salesman, however he was cast in an episode of the sitcom Alcock and Gander (1972) which was written by Johnnie Mortimer and Brian Cooke.
+The pair were impressed by Murphy's performance and offered him a role in their then-forthcoming sitcom Man About the House which would make him a household name.

 Man About the House and George and Mildred

 Murphy first came to prominence in the ITV television sitcom Man About the House, playing George Roper, whose wife, Mildred, played by Yootha Joyce, was a domineering social climber – a sharp contrast to the character of George, a lazy landlord whose desire was for an easy and quiet life.
 The pairing was an instant hit.
 A contributing factor to the actors' immediate chemistry was that they had been friends for many years.
 Aside from their Theatre Workshop years, Murphy also featured opposite Joyce in Sparrows Can't Sing (1963).

 When Man About The House ended in 1976, a spin-off was created for Murphy and Joyce, titled George and Mildred.
 This ran for five series until 1979.
 In 1978 he released the single "Jogging" (b/w "The Great Gnome Robbery"), recorded in the persona of George, on the Pye label.
 Murphy later said, "Out of the blue I was requested to record 'Jogging' in the manner of George, and naturally could not refuse.
 I had been told I had an excellent singing voice and in fact did some training, but sadly I lacked confidence and missed opportunities – one of my biggest regrets."
 Murphy reprised his role in feature films of both sitcoms.
+Owing to their success, Murphy and Joyce starred in the London Palladium's pantomime in 1976.
+From 1977 to 1978, they reprised their roles as George and Mildred in a stage version of the show, which toured the UK in various theatres, including a summer season at Bournemouth's Pier Theatre.
+In 1979, Murphy and Joyce toured Australia and New Zealand in the stage show.

-Joyce died in 1980, and the planned final series of George and Mildred was cancelled.
+Joyce and Murphy became concerned over typecasting, and they agreed with the producers that the then-forthcoming sixth series of George and Mildred would be its last.
+However, Joyce died in 1980, and the planned final series of George and Mildred was cancelled.
+Murphy was at Joyce's bedside when she died.